Volcarion/cidm4385-spring2017-angular_service/README.md

 # UNIT CONVERTER

-This program is a *Unit Conversion App* that will conver Volume, Length, and Mass between metric and imperial.
+This program is a *Unit Conversion App* that will convert Volume, Length, and Mass between metric and imperial.

 1. It has a text box to receive input
 2. It has two dropdown lists to choose which to convert from and to